 We wanted to try different nail clippers like scissors, pliers, guillotines, and grinders.
 These are the four main types of clippers.
 We tested features like angled blades, LED light fixtures, safety guards, and different handle ergonomics within each variety.
 Lastly, we focused on several pricing levels.
 We tested these tools from under $10 to over $30 per nail clipper to see if they were worth the price or a steal.

 We tried 10 different cat nail clippers for two months on our cat, Gob.
 He’s typically timid and scared to cut his claws, so it’s often a two-person job, but using some of these different nail clippers made it possible to have a better and less stressful experience.
+(Don’t worry, we spoiled him with lots of playtime with the best cat toys to make up for his help!)
 We made notes of specific styles and sizes, safety issues, and blade and overall quality of the products.

 Shiny Pet - Pet Nail Clippers